miguelmont/Professional-Data-Engineer/Data Engineering Fundamentals.md

 - Control costs
 - Learn continuously

-## What is Data Enngineering Lifecycle?
+## What is Data Engineering Lifecycle?

 The data engineering lifecycle comprises stages that turn raw data ingredients into a useful end product, ready for consumption by analysts, data scientists, ML engineers, and others.